-A Focused Remedial Investigation Report (RIR) will be prepared following completion of field activities and receipt of analytical results.
-The Focused RIR will include a discussion of the Focused RI results compared to applicable SCOs under 6 NYCRR Part 375 and Class GA water quality standards under 6 NYCRR Part 703.6.
-The discussion in the Focused RIR on the nature and extent of contamination will be focused on any exceedances of applicable Commercial or Industrial Use SCOs.
+The RIR will include a discussion of the RI results compared to applicable SCOs under 6 NYCRR Part 375, Class GA water quality standards (for groundwater) and Class C water quality standards (for surface water) under 6 NYCRR Part 703.6, and applicable SGVs.
+The discussion in the RIR on the nature and extent of soil contamination will be focused on exceedances of applicable Commercial or Industrial Use SCOs.

-8.0 FOCUSED FEASIBILITY STUDY
+10.0 FEASIBILITY STUDY